 Multiple Disorders

-Often times, children are diagnosed with more than one mental health disorder.
-Mental health professionals use a system to diagnose their mental health problems called the DSM-V (Diagnostic and Statistical Manual of Mental Disorders).
-The DSM system uses a (multi-axial) system of diagnosing mental health disorders on five levels (axes) describing different aspects of your child’s problem or disability.
+Often, children may be diagnosed with more than one mental health condition.
+Mental health professionals use a reference guide to diagnose mental health problems called the DSM-V (Diagnostic and Statistical Manual of Mental Disorders), which is published, reviewed, and updated periodically by the American Psychiatric Association.
+Read about recent changes to the DSM classification system here.

 Misdiagnosis

-As with any diagnostic process, things can be missed or not understood, and although mental health professionals do their best to get to know your child, misdiagnosis can occur.
-If you have worries or concerns about your child’s diagnoses, it is always helpful first to share your concerns with your mental health professional, or if necessary, to get a second or third opinion.
+As with any diagnostic process, things can sometimes be missed or not understood.
+Although mental health professionals do their best to get to know your child, misdiagnosis can occur.
+If you have worries or concerns about your child’s diagnoses, it is always helpful to first share your concerns with your mental health professional, or if necessary, to get a second or third opinion.
 As the parent or caregiver, you often spend the most time with your child and have the best sense of their strengths, issues and concerns.
 It is important to find a pediatrician and/or mental health professional that you can speak honestly with and trust.

 Common misconceptions